Ronin-CK/HyprQuickFrame/README.md

 bind = SUPER SHIFT, S, exec, quickshell -c HyprQuickFrame -n
 ```

+## 🛠️ Theme Configuration

+You can customize the look and feel by editing `theme.toml`.
+The application looks for the configuration file in the following order:

+1.  `~/.config/hyprquickframe/theme.toml` (Recommended for user customization)
+2.  `~/.config/quickshell/HyprQuickFrame/theme.toml`
+3.  `[Install Directory]/theme.toml` (Default fallback)

+Copy the default `theme.toml` to `~/.config/hyprquickframe/theme.toml` and edit it to your liking.
+New colors are applied instantly!

 ## ⚖️ License & Attribution

 This project is licensed under the **MIT License**.